kevin-tofu/scikit-topt/README.md

 ## ToDo
 - Set break point from the optimization loop
+- Add A feature to assign tags to nodes and cells
 - Add other optimizers
   - Evolutionary Algorithms
   - Level Set